Alicia Vikander

 Born and raised in Gothenburg, Vikander began acting as a child in minor stage productions at the Gothenburg opera house and trained as a ballet dancer at the Royal Swedish Ballet in Stockholm.
 She began her acting career in Swedish short films and television series and first gained recognition for her role in the drama series Andra Avenyn (2008–2010).
 She made her feature film debut in Pure (2010), for which she won the Guldbagge Award for Best Actress.
-She gained wider recognition in 2012 for playing Kitty in Joe Wright's adaptation of Anna Karenina and Queen Caroline Mathilde in the Danish film A Royal Affair.
+She gained wider recognition in 2012 for playing Kitty in Joe Wright's period drama Anna Karenina and Queen Caroline Mathilde in the Danish film A Royal Affair.

 Vikander achieved global recognition for her roles as Vera Brittain in Testament of Youth (2014), a humanoid robot in Ex Machina (2014), for which she was nominated for the BAFTA Award for Best Actress in a Supporting Role, and Gerda Wegener in The Danish Girl (2015), for which she won the Academy Award for Best Supporting Actress.
 In 2016, Vikander was listed by Forbes in its 30 Under 30 list.
-She has also starred in the action film Jason Bourne (2016) and in the fantasy film The Green Knight (2021).
+She has since starred in the action film Jason Bourne (2016), the adventure film Tomb Raider (2018), the fantasy film The Green Knight (2021), and the miniseries Irma Vep (2022).

 Early life

-Alicia Amanda Vikander was born on 3 October 1988 in Gothenburg to Maria Fahl (1951-2022), a stage actress, and Svante Vikander, a psychiatrist.
-Her parents are from small villages in the north and south of Sweden, respectively.
-They separated when Vikander was two months old, and she was mostly raised by her mother.
-She has five half-siblings on her father's side.
-Vikander has said she had the best of both worlds growing up, being an only child to her mother and being surrounded by a large family when she went to her father's house every second week.
-She is one-quarter Finnish; her maternal great-aunt moved from Finland to Sweden to escape World War II.
+Alicia Amanda Vikander was born on 3 October 1988 in Gothenburg, Sweden, to Maria Fahl (1951–2022), a stage actress, and Svante Vikander, a psychiatrist.
+Her parents separated when she was two months old, and she was primarily raised by her mother.
+She has five half-siblings on her father's side and spent time with her father and his family every other week.
+Vikander is one-quarter Finnish through her mother; a maternal great-aunt moved from Finland to Sweden to escape World War II.

+Vikander began training in ballet at the age of nine at the Swedish National Ballet School.
+At 15, Vikander moved from Gothenburg to Stockholm to attend the ballet's upper school, living independently.
+She also trained for one summer at the American Academy of Ballet in New York.
+At age 16, Vikander nearly left school to focus on a television series she was working on with director Tomas Alfredson, realising her interest in acting.
+Her dance career was sidelined in her late teens due to injuries.
+Vikander auditioned for drama school but was turned down twice.
+At one point, she was admitted to law school, but she did not attend and pursued acting instead.